BrensonW/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React creates composable user interfaces that have reusable components.

 1. Describe component state.

+Component state is a piece to a bigger whole.
+A JS component is either a class or function that accepts inputs.

 1. Describe props.

+We use props to pass data from a parent component down to a child component

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side Effects are anything that will affect something that is outside of the scope of the current function that is being executed

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions